- About UNK

 The Women's Center is part of the Counseling and Health Care Department.
 The Center has direct and confidential access to such professional personnel as RNs, nurse practitioners, licensed mental health practitioners, licensed clinical social workers, and licensed addictions counselors.
 The Center's staff receives crisis intervention specialty training through the SAFE Center--Kearney's relationship violence and domestic abuse shelter.
 Additionally, Women and Gender Studies work collaboratively with the Center to provide resources and support.

-Wendy Schardt, originally from a small town in Pennsylvania, began her professional career working with victims of sexual abuse and domestic violence in an outpatient clinic in Baltimore city and eventually transitioned into school based mental health through a community based program managed by Johns Hopkins hospital.
-Several years later, Wendy was drawn to the energy of the DC metropolitan area where she continued her interest in school mental health and eventually juvenile justice and change management.
+Wendy Schardt began her professional career working with victims of sexual abuse and domestic violence in an outpatient clinic in Baltimore city and transitioned into school based mental health through a community based program managed by Johns Hopkins hospital.
+She eventually moved into school mental health and then juvenile justice and change management.

 Academic Year: Monday - Friday 8:00 a.m. - 5:00 p.m.